dotlang/language/doc/RFE.md

 N - Shall we have `var` and `val` like in scala?

+Y - Maybe we should allow any name for generics.
+As we extend their usage, we will need more meaningful names for them.

+Y - State that embedding is not limited to one.
+But the first embedded field is parent type.

+N - Like Scala use `[]` for generics?
+It is already used for array and hash.

+N - should we mark implicit definition function with something?
+Scala: `implicit object NumberLikeDouble extends NumberLike[Double]`

+N - In scala even array and hash are classes, not built-in.
+Disadvantage: more typing
+Advantage: We can use `[]` for other purposes.
+But we cannot make array and hash, not built-in because it will make syntax complicated.

+N - What about `ThisOrThat` naming for functions?

-? - Go has interface, Clojure has protocol.
+Y - Go has interface, Clojure has protocol.
 Haskell has type class.
 Advantage: Compile time check that the type satisfies some pre-requisites.
 Go: You can write an interface which an existing complies with that.
 Actually interface is a set of functions.